![]() |

 You always want to remove the peel of oranges, tangerines and grapefruit.
 The peel is not easily digested by humans and as such can cause problems.

 Make sure that when you do remove the peel that you leave the white membrane.
-The white membrane is a valuable source of bioflavanoids which helps the body assimilate and use Vitamin C.
+The white membrane is a valuable source of bioflavonoids which helps the body assimilate and use Vitamin C.

 Avoid combining fruit juices with vegetable juices.
 The only fruit that I combine with vegetable juices is apple.

-When juicing melons, is best to not mix the melon juice with other fruit juices.
+When juicing melons, it is best not to mix the melon juice with other fruit juices.
 Melons are a special breed of fruits and do best by themselves.
+When eating melons, I also eat them by themselves and wait 20 to 30 minutes before eating any other type of fruit, vegetable or food in general.

 Many people, including myself, tend to juice fruits less often than vegetables.

-The reason why is simply because fruits taste better than vegetables in most situations.
+The reason why is simple.
+In most situations, fruits taste better than vegetables.
 As such, most people including myself, find it easier to eat fruits whole than to eat vegetables whole.

 So when I juice, I primarily juice vegetables and have fruit juice less often.